 - Exercises cause your body to release happy hormones, also known as Endorphins.
 These hormones promote happiness and keep stress away.

 To stay fit and healthy, incorporating smart lifestyle choices is a must.
-Practice any one heart healthy exercise given above and reduce your chances of developing cardiac issues.
+Practice any one heart healthy exercise given above and reduce your chances of developing high blood pressure troubles.
 As you carry out these exercises, remember not to wear yourself out.
 After all, too much exercise is also bad for your health.